-The admission requirements for the Master of Education degree are a twostep process:
+The admission requirements for the Master of Education degree are a twostep process.
+All requirements for Educational Administration and Supervision majors (Leadership license) are included on pages 30-32.

 Admission to Graduate Education Studies

 The student must submit:

 - 1. Application for Graduate Studies, with the required \$25 application fee and - 2. two (2) official transcripts of all previous undergraduate coursework from accredited institutions. - 3.
 For Mental Health majors, the following is also required for admission to Graduate Education Studies: three Recommendation Forms, a personal interview and a personal statement.